renalreg/nhsbt_import/README.md

 <br/>

 ## Usage
-Run the following pointing at the directory you created
+Run the following, pointing at the directory you created

 ```sh
 poetry run import.py -d /path/to/the/directory